georgegozal/flask-smorest-books-api/README.md

 ## Flask Books API
 The Flask Books API is a RESTful web service built using Flask, allowing users to register, authenticate, and manage their books.
 Authenticated users can add, delete, update books and access download URL

+### Docker Container
+You can see and test app in docker link [HERE](https://hub.docker.com/repository/docker/georgegozal/flask-books-api/)

 ### Features
   * User registration and authentication.
   * Create, read, update, and delete (CRUD) operations for books.